 All the animals are fine.
 The lambs are being weaned off their mums in mid-July and their mums are singularly unimpressed to being deprived of hard feed for the time being; the 4 chicks are thriving and starting to grow proper feathers; our saddleback sows are now 1 year old so we will soon be looking to breed from them.

 Merlin, our RDA cob was sent off to 'boot camp' in the middle of June as the RDA is unlikely to restart before the autum.
 Wendy went to see him at his holiday home and she was pleased to report he had settled in very well and is enjoying his new exercise regime.

-We will keep you posted.
-In the meantime, take care and keep safe.
+We will keep you posted again next month with our antics.
+In the meantime, take care and stay safe.

 Once every quarter Wendy Self, our Farm Manager/ Ashley Wicks, our Assistant Farm Manager, writes a short article for publication in the West Ashton Magazine.

 This magazine is published by West Ashton Parish Council, and has a local circulation of about 200 copies.
 It is also available as a pdf for download from the parish website.
 Click below to read our latest news.